valorkin/presentation-test-guidelines/xpdays-2014/index.md

 ### **Assert**: Specify the pass criteria for the test, which fails it if not met.
 ]
 ???
+- **Assert**: Specify the pass criteria for the test, which fails it if not met.
 ---

 layout: false